Mastering The Complete Agile Scrum Master Workshop

 These are the topics covered in the course

-We will cover the Waterfall project management approach as well as becoming familiar with a number of other agile frameworks including Lean, XP, Kanban, Crystal, and DSDM.
+We will cover the Waterfall project management approach as well as become familiar with a number of other agile frameworks including Lean, XP, Kanban, Crystal, and DSDM.
 We will also cover how DevOps as an engineering discipline compliments Agile by accelerating the delivery and deployment of valuable software.
 Furthermore, we will review how agile should be linked with IT service management.

 We will cover scrum value, scrum pillar, scrum lifecycle, and scrum ceremony including sprint planning, daily scrum, sprint reviews, and spring retrospectives.
 We will also cover various scrum artifacts including the product backlog, sprint backlog, and release backlog.

 We will cover scrum roles.
 A product owner, the scrum master, and the development team.
 We will focus more on the scrum master role including some of the dos and don’ts.